troglobit/finit/doc/config.md

     tty [12345] @console noclear vt220

-On really bare bones systems Finit can give you a shell prompt as soon as [bootstrap][] is done, without opening any device node:
+On really bare bones systems, or for board bringup, Finit can give you a shell prompt as soon as [bootstrap][] is done, without opening any device node:

-    tty [12345789] notty noclear
+    tty [12345789] notty

 This should of course not be enabled on production systems.
 Because it may give a user root access without having to log in.
 However, for